evkx/evkx.github.io/content/models/kia/niro/Niro_EV/_index.md

 ## Performance

-The Kia Niro EV has a maximum power of 150KW (204hp).
-The total torque is 255nm.
+The Kia Niro EV has a maximum power of 150 KW (204 hp/201 bhp).
+The total torque is 255 nm (188 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 7,8 seconds.
 The top speed is 167 km/h.

 ## Battery, range, and charging